 Add a New Environment#

 An environment consists of three components: Agents, Models, and Resources.
-Most contributors will create new resource servers while using existing agent server and model server implementations.
+Most contributors will create new resources servers while using existing agent server and model server implementations.
 If you need to create custom agents or models, you can reference the implementations in responses_api_agents/ and responses_api_models/.

 Tip